Where can I purchase the necessary items for synchro?

 Figures are a succession of basic positions and transitions with names such as Kip, Ariana and Albatross.
 Athletes compete figures or technical elements

 individually in front of a panel of judges.
-Athletes complete figures wearing a black swimsuit, white cap, nose clip and goggles.
+Athletes compete figures wearing a black swimsuit, white cap, nose clip and goggles.
 Ask your swimmer what they think about Barracuda!

 What is an inter-club team or routine?